> Pimlical/Android Features

 (and appointments too if desired) can be assigned both a priority and

 an urgency value (suitable for implementing a Franklin Covey style

 screen shows the bottom half of the edit dialog with less-frequently

 used options.
-Note ability to mark an item as a floating event (so it
+Note ability to mark an item as a Floating Event™ (so it

 floats automatically from day to day), or to set an advance on an

-important event (which creates a down-counting, floating reminder).
+important event (which creates a Floating Event™ as a down-counting reminder).

 Also ability to set a custom foreground and/or background color for the

 item as well as a custom font.
 Appointments can be linked to contacts

 for quick access to contact information.
 The right screen shows the